Trading Depth Interview #19: Peter Becker Demystifies Trading Stereotypes

 I often wake up at 7:00, take a shower, drink two double espressos, walk out with my dog for about 30 minutes.
 At 8:50-8:55, I sit behind my desk and the machine starts: I read some news like Bloomberg and Reuters; I launch Bookmap and Sierra Charts.
 The first thing I consider the easiest, looking at what was going on in the night session.
 I evaluate various regions, their liquidity, absorption rates.
 Next, I look at the preliminary of the main session, like the NYMEX session, when the trade day ends for the big institutional traders.
 Only then I start my trade.
 The routine is the same every time from Monday to Friday.
 I have my notebook, my second keyboard, my water — it is my safe place.
 Consistency is the key.
 By changing the system on a daily basis, you are depriving yourself from to making profit.

-Apart from Bookmap as my main tool and Sierra Charts with the unique routing gateway, I also use accounting and trade service.
-The latter is a solid data feed for the traders with a large volume of contracts.
-I have had CTS (Sierra Charts) for four years, as I want to conduct execution from another platform.
+Apart from Bookmap as my main tool and Sierra Charts with its unique routing gateway, I also use an accounting and trade service.
+The latter is a solid data feed for traders with a large volume of contracts.
+I have used CTS (Sierra Charts) for four years because I want to conduct execution from another platform.
 This is not a trust problem with Bookmap.
-It is my personal preference, as I feel more comfortable to have them separated.
+It is my personal preference, as I feel more comfortable having them separated.
 I do not need any other platform.

-As an experienced trader, you know what to search for, while the novice traders may be lost.
-What would you recommend for the experienced traders coming on Bookmap?
+As an experienced trader you know what to search for, but novice traders may be lost.
+What would you recommend for experienced traders coming to Bookmap?

 I think it is easy for the experienced traders, since it is very intuitive.
-The indicators provided are sufficient for understanding of the market.
+The indicators provided are sufficient for understanding the market.
 As an experienced trader, you might need approximately two hours to understand Bookmap, including the potential implementation of the cloud settings, the volume imbalances, the correlation trackers, etc. Being new to trading, you might be lost.
-Bookmap needs more of experienced traders.
-But many experienced traders in Germany lack trust in new platforms because they used to focus on candlestick charts for 20 or 30 years.
+Bookmap is best for experienced traders.
+But many experienced traders in Germany lack trust in new platforms because they focused on candlestick charts for 20 or 30 years.
 Bookmap needs more partners in the form of trustworthy traders.

-Awareness is the biggest advantage of Bookmap, allowing constant support and contacts for support.
+Awareness is the biggest advantage of Bookmap, allowing constant access to support.